Count Dooku: Revenge of the Sith

 Revenge of the Sith (2005) takes place three years after Attack of the Clones.
 Dooku and the Separatist commander General Grievous have kidnapped Supreme Chancellor Palpatine—Sidious's alter ego—as part of a plan orchestrated by Palpatine to lure Anakin to the dark side of the Force.
-Unknown to Dooku, Sidious desired Anakin to replace him as his Sith apprentice due to how powerful he was, and as such, intended for Anakin to kill Dooku in order to lure him to the dark side.
-Anakin and Obi-Wan board Grievous's ship and confront Dooku, who knocks Obi-Wan unconscious.
-Anakin then overpowers Dooku and severs his hands.
-Palpatine then betrays his apprentice by ordering Anakin to kill him, much to Dooku's horror.
-Despite Anakin's reluctance as killing an unarmed prisoner is not the Jedi way, Palpatine's urging leads to Anakin killing and decapitating the helpless Count.
+Unknown to Dooku, Palpatine's true plan is to have Anakin kill him and take his place as Palpatine's apprentice, having sensed Anakin's potential.
+After Anakin and Obi-Wan board Grievous's ship to rescue Palpatine, Dooku confronts and engages them in a duel.
+He knocks Obi-Wan unconscious but is overpowered by Anakin, who disarms him and severs his hands.
+As Dooku is left at Anakin's mercy, Palpatine urges the latter to kill Dooku; Anakin reluctantly complies and beheads the defeated Sith Lord, bringing him one step closer to the dark side.

 In a deleted scene, Dooku claims that he arranged for Tusken Raiders to kidnap and kill Anakin's mother, as seen in Attack of the Clones.

 The Clone Wars

-In the 2008 animated film The Clone Wars, which takes place after the events of "Attack of the Clones", Dooku plots to bring Jabba the Hutt into the folds of the Confederacy.
+In the 2008 animated film The Clone Wars, which takes place shortly after the events of Attack of the Clones, Dooku plots to bring Jabba the Hutt into the fold of the Confederacy.
 He orchestrates the kidnapping of Jabba's son Rotta by Jabba's uncle Ziro.
 When Jabba requests Jedi assistance to rescue his son, Dooku plans to frame the Jedi for the kidnapping.
-Dooku duels Anakin for the first time since their encounter in Attack of the Clones.
+On Tatooine, Dooku duels Anakin for the first time since their encounter in Attack of the Clones.
 The duel ends in a draw, and Anakin and his apprentice Ahsoka Tano eventually foil Dooku's plan.